Fractional CFO vs Interim CFO: Key Differences & When to Hire

 Interim Chief Financial Officer Recruitment Criteria

 When evaluating CFO candidates, use the same measuring stick for each one.
-BluWave founder and CEO Sean Mooney, who has more than 20 years of PE experience, came up with the PE-grade CFO scorecard for this purpose when looking for full-time CFOs.
+BluWave founder and CEO Sean Mooney, who has more than 20 years of PE experience, developed the PE-grade CFO scorecard for this purpose when looking for full-time CFOs.

 Many of the same principles can be applied to the interim CFO executive search process.
 Having a baseline allows everyone involved to make more objective evaluations.